Houssem-Eddine-Younes/Openstudio_measures/README.md

 # Openstudio_measures
-Houssem Eddine Younes | Openstudio measures
-This is where the Add electric thermal storage device measure is located
+This is where the "Add electric thermal storage device" measure is located